A look at the generalized Darboux transformations for the quasinormal spectra in Schwarzschild black hole perturbation theory: just how general should it be?: Introduction

-Last year a team of theoretical physicists, Kostas Glampedakis, Aaron D. Johnson and Daniel Kennefick (the team we will from now refer to as GJK) has received and published \cite{GJK-2017} one truly remarkable result: they have managed to demonstrate that the solutions of the Zerilli \cite{Z-1970} and Regge-Wheeler \cite{RW-1957} equations are related to one another by means of the Darboux transformations (DT).
+Last year a team of theoretical physicists, Kostas Glampedakis, Aaron D. Johnson and Daniel Kennefick (the team we will from now on refer to as GJK) has received and published \cite{GJK-2017} one truly remarkable result: they have managed to demonstrate that the solutions of the Zerilli \cite{Z-1970} and Regge-Wheeler \cite{RW-1957} equations, that describe different gravitational perturbations of the Schwarzschild geometry, are actually related to each another by means of the Darboux transformations (DT).
 This extremely interesting fact proves, among other things, that the QNM spectra of these seemingly extremely different problems coincide.
 We note that for standard quantum mechanical problems the isospectrality is usually preserved by a special choice of a support function (in \cite{GJK-2017} it is denoted by $X_*$), which is chosen to be strictly positive for the entire domain: $-\infty<x<\infty$.
 However, the isospectral property of DT for those eigenvalues from a QNM spectra derived for the theory of black holes is somewhat trickier, and requires a different approach.
-The problem here is that while the DT formally allows one to generate some new solutions for a new equation with a pre-chosen value of the spectral parameter, it is nevertheless not necessarily true that these solutions (the old and the new ones) will have similar spectra.
+The difficulty here is that while the DT formally allows one to generate some new solutions for a new equation with a pre-chosen value of the spectral parameter, it is nevertheless not necessarily true that these solutions (the old and the new ones) will have similar spectra.
 In quantum mechanics, this hurdle can be eliminated by a simple additional assumption that the new solutions must belong to $L^2(-\infty,\infty)$, whereas in the black hole perturbation theory case one shall instead impose the condition that $A_{in}(\omega)=0$, where $A_{in}(\omega)$ is the coefficient of the exponential factor $\exp(-i\omega x)$ when $r\to\infty$ ($x$ is the standard tortoise coordinate: $x=r+2M\log|r-2M|$ for the Schwarzschild black hole).

 Without dwelling too much on what has been achieved in \cite{GJK-2017}, the authors there attempted to establish a connection with a third equation describing the Schwarzschild perturbations -- the Bardeen-Press equation \cite{BP-1973} (this equation may be obtained from the Teukolsky equation for the Kerr perturbation in the non-rotating limit).
 But while pursuing this goal, the authors have stumbled upon the apparent roadblock: the Zerilli and Regge-Wheeler potentials are both short-ranged ($V_{_{RW}}\sim V_{_Z}\sim 1/r^2$ at $r\to\infty$), while the Bardeen-Press potential is actually long-ranged: $V_{_{BP}}\sim 1/r$ at $r\to\infty$.
 To make matters even worse, the Bardeen-Press potential is also complex-valued and frequency-dependent.
 In other words, the Bardeen-Press equation has the form (throughout the article, a prime denotes differentiation with respect to the tortoise coordinate $ x $):